 There is nothing quite like the feeling of schadenfreude in football, though it can often come from unexpected sources – just ask Arsenal and Tottenham fans.

-Tottenham finished above their Arsenal rivals for the first time in 22 years in 2017, and the fact they have followed it up a further twice more suggests the balance of power may have shifted in north London.
+Tottenham finished above their Arsenal rivals for the first time in 22 years in 2017, and the fact they have repeated the feat four more times since suggests the balance of power may have shifted in north London.

 Spurs’ period as second best was so nearly halved, though – only to be scuppered by the most famous lasagne in Premier League history.